druglogics/pydruglogics/paper/paper.md

 by integrating into the CoLoMoTo Docker, enabling compatibility with other tools so that researchers can combine methodologies and share results more effectively.
 The comprehensive documentation for PyDrugLogics is provided on the package website [@pydl-doc], along with a detailed tutorial [@pydl-tutorial].
-The package is available on PyPi [@pydl-pypi], offering a simple installation process and integration into Python workflows.
+The package is available on PyPI [@pydl-pypi], offering a simple installation process and integration into Python workflows.

 # Brief Overview

 The PyDrugLogics pipeline involves two main stages: calibration and prediction.

-The calibration (`train`) function is responsible for loading a Boolean model for a particular biological system (i.e., a cancer cell) or the interactions for automatically constructing such a model.
+The calibration (`train`) function is responsible for loading a Boolean model for a particular biological system (e.g., a cancer cell) or the interactions for automatically constructing such a model.
 The next step is the optimization process that uses the PyGAD Genetic Algorithm [@gadPyGADIntuitiveGenetic2021] for finding the best set of Boolean models that fit the training data (e.g., protein measurements of the cancerous cell).
 The optimization process changes the model's operators and topology to ensure its behaviour fits the training data.